| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 short-term ocean-atmosphere dynamics, and are more about the movement

-of heat and moisture within the system, while climate is more a
+of heat and moisture within the system.
+Climate is more a function of

 some people demonize models in general (a key tool in many areas of